anticliche/anticliche.FE-Nanodegree/notes/notes9_Browser Rendering Optimization.md

 RAIL：Response, Animations, Idle, and Load.

-LIAR: Load, Idle, Animations, and Resonse.
+LIAR: Load, Idle, Animations, and Response.

 ## Load and Idle